What is the ACA's Employer Mandate

 - Claim of all appropriate safe harbors

-In addition, an annual assessment of a company’s ACA information returns (Forms 1094-C/1905-C) will help support best practices in multiple areas of ACA compliance:
+In addition, an annual assessment of a company's ACA forms 1094-C and 1905-C will help support best practices in multiple areas of ACA compliance:

 - Consolidating, aggregating, and validating various forms of workforce data, including HR, time and attendance, payroll, and health benefits data, for each month of the applicable reporting year